-- 128. All interviews will be recorded in writing using the appropriate Template (Appendix 10b Interview Record Template), regardless of whether it is in person or conducted remotely via a remote working platform or by telephone.
-Whilst this is not current practice, if interviews are audio or video-recorded, it will be done openly, all interviewees will be informed of this and their consent obtained.
-However, a written record of the interview will still be produced despite the interview being audio or video-recorded.
-All records will be retained in accordance with the ESC's Records Management Plan. - 129.
+- 206. All interviews will be recorded in writing using the appropriate template (Appendix 10b Interview Record Template), regardless of whether it is in person or conducted remotely via a remote working platform or by telephone.
+While this is not current practice, if interviews are audio- or video-recorded, it will be done openly, all interviewees will be informed of this, and their consent obtained.
+However, a written record of the interview will still be produced despite the interview being audio- or video-recorded.
+All records will be retained in accordance with the ESC's Records Management Plan. - 207.
 After the interview, the interviewee may be contacted in writing by the IO in order to confirm any substantive statements shared during the interview.
-The interviewee will be invited to respond to the IO to confirm or correct the accuracy of such substantive statements.
+The interviewee will be invited to respond to the IO to confirm or correct the accuracy of such substantive statements as soon as possible. - 208.
 The interviewee may also be invited to review an interview record or witness statement based on the interview, and to sign it to confirm that it is a true reflection of what was said during the interview.
 Where amendments are made to the interview record based on corrections raised by the interviewee, this will be recorded as an amendment in the record or can be included in a separate supplementary statement if the changes are substantially different from what was said at the interview and noted by the IO.
-A time period may be provided by the IO as to when the interview or witness statement should be signed and returned.
-The interview or witness statement will also be signed by the IO.
+The IO may provide a period of time as to when the interview or witness statement should be signed and returned.
 Digital or typed signatures will suffice.
-The original document will be retained by the ESC and the interviewee offered a personal copy which must be kept confidential and protected from unauthorised disclosure.
-The ESC's copy will be retained in accordance with the ESC's internal File Plan and Retention Schedule.
-These measures aim to address any evidential matters in the investigation of a Complaint, and are fundamental to trusted outcomes from the ESC.
-This is particularly important where an investigation touches on highly sensitive, controversial or contentious matters and should always be a part of the evidence gathering process in very serious complaints relating to bullying and harassment (including sexual harassment).

-- 130. The material referred to in the paragraph above will be saved to the relevant case file in the CMS. - 131.
-All interview records or witness statements are confidential to the investigation and the ESC, in keeping with the statutory requirement to conduct all investigations, so far as possible, confidentially.
+The ESC will retain the original document and the IO will offer the interviewee a personal copy that must be kept confidential and protected from unauthorised disclosure.
+The ESC's copy will be retained in accordance with the ESC's internal File Plan and Retention Schedule. - 209.
+These measures aim to address any evidential matters in the investigation of a Complaint and are fundamental to trusted outcomes from the ESC.
+This is particularly important where an investigation touches on highly sensitive, controversial or contentious matters and should always be a part of the evidence-gathering process in very serious complaints relating to bullying and harassment (including sexual harassment). - 210.
+The material referred to in the paragraph above will be saved to the relevant case file in CMS. - 211.
+All interview records or witness statements are confidential to the investigation and the ESC, in keeping with the statutory requirement to conduct all investigations confidentially, as far as possible.
 Interview records or witness statements will not be shared with any other party during the investigation.
-However, these may be shared at the end of an investigation in a bundle of documents if the report referred to the Standards Commission results in a public hearing.
-It may also be shared with the Respondent or their representative at their request in order to prepare the Respondent's response to a Proposed Breach Report. - 132.
-It is recognised that not all interview records or witness statements require to be signed by a witness.
-The Commissioner takes this opportunity to highlight that any witness who has been contacted as part of the investigation may be called to give evidence before the Standards Commission.
-Where this happens, any witness called to give evidence at a Standards Commission Hearing will be required to take an oath or make an affirmation as to the truthfulness of their testimony.
+However, these may be shared at the end of an investigation in a bundle of documents if the report referred to the SCS results in a public hearing.
+It may also be shared with the respondent or their representative at their request in order to prepare the respondent's response to a Proposed Breach Report.

+212. It is recognised that not all interview records or witness statements require to be signed by a witness.
+The Commissioner takes this opportunity to highlight that any witness who has been contacted as part of the investigation may be called to give evidence before the SCS to provide evidence.
+Where this happens, any witness called to give evidence at a SCS Hearing will be required to take an oath or make an affirmation as to the truthfulness of their testimony.